LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 ## 2a.
 Recommended workflow
 Gives you the ability to customize the parameters of your run.

-First, set up the run:
+### 2a-i.
+Set up the run
 ```bash
 backblast setup query.faa query_genome.faa subject_dir output_dir
 ```
 This makes several configuration files in the `output_dir`.

+### 2a-ii.
+Configure the run settings and metadata
 Open and edit `output_dir/config.yaml` (e.g., in a text editor) to customize the settings for your run.
 Some key settings include:
-- Thresholds for bidirectional BLASTP: you can set the e-value, percent identity, and query coverage cutoffs for the BLASTP search
+- Thresholds for bidirectional BLASTP: you can set the e-value, percent identity, and query coverage cutoffs for the BLASTP search.
 - Phylogenetic tree: you can also set whether you want to auto-generate a genome-based phylogenetic tree during your run (takes time) or if you want to supply a custom pre-generated phylogenetic tree.
   - If you provide your own phylogenetic tree, the genome IDs in the tree need to match the file names of the genomes in the `subject_dir`.